 National Crew Leaders must have strong outdoor experience living and working in frontcountry and/or backcountry settings, strong experience working with high school youth, and experience with and/or willingness to learn conservation work skills.
 Interested in getting to know a new part of the country?
 A National Crew Leader position may be for you!

-Mentor a crew of 8-10 local students to complete much needed conservation service projects within their community.
-Programs run year-round in major metropolitan areas across the country.
+Mentor a crew of 8-12 local high school students with a co-leader, to complete much needed conservation service projects within our communities.
+Programs run in the school year (part-time) and summer (full-time) of major metropolitan areas across the country.
+Summer Community Crew Leaders must be able to attend work skills training at the end of May/beginning of June (dates TBA).

 Community crews may: